It is an irrational fear of water, drinking, or swimming. Someone afraid of water is hydrophobic.

-When they are afraid, the patient’s thoughts and actions will be completely dominated by their fear, and they will not be able to control it.
+When they are afraid, the patient’s thoughts and actions will be entirely dominated by their fear, and they will not be able to control it.

 A phobic fear of water will be so intense that it will make the patient try to avoid the situation.

-Someone suffering from hydrophobia will try to avoid water at all costs, even though such behavior can negatively affect their quality of life.
+Someone with hydrophobia will try to avoid water at all costs, even though such behavior can negatively affect their quality of life.

-For someone with hydrophobia their main priority will be to avoid the anxiety they feel when they come into contact with water.
+For someone with hydrophobia, their main priority will be to avoid the anxiety they feel when they encounter water.

 Hydrophobia is persistent when the fear of water does not only appear in certain situations or specific moments.

-Hydrophobes are always afraid of water every time they come in contact with it.
-Then, if the condition is not treated properly, it can affect your entire life.
+Hydrophobes are always afraid of water every time they contact it.
+Then, if the condition is not treated correctly, it can affect your entire life.

-Since the earth is composed of approximately 70 percent water, it is easy to see why this fear can be very difficult to live.
+Since the earth is composed of approximately 70 percent water, it is easy to see why this fear can be brutal to live.

-If you notice common symptoms associated with hydrophobia, consider visiting a health professional to discuss the treatment options available to you.
+If you notice common symptoms associated with hydrophobia, consider visiting a health professional to discuss the treatment options.

-Here are several situations in which a hydrophobic person may feel uncomfortable with:
+Here are several situations in which a hydrophobic person may feel uncomfortable:

-- Fear of drowning or submerging: even by irrational amounts of water.
+- Fear of drowning or submerging: even by ludicrous amounts of water.

-- Avoiding any and all situations in which a body of water may be present.
+- Avoid any problems in which a body of water may be present.